-Unfortunately for many businesses this isn't possible as those original aspirations may have been lost with the passing of time and as the company has changed and expanded.
-In these cases it's down to the current management to redefine the experience they want to deliver for their customers and, importantly in commercial sectors, how that will differentiate them from the competition.
+Unfortunately for many businesses this isn't possible as those original aspirations may have been lost with the passing of time.
+In these cases it's down to the current management to redefine the experience they want to deliver for their customers and how that will differentiate them from the competition.

 If a business is really brave they can ask their employees what they want their customers to experience.
 I have seen some really powerful definitions created by the employees of businesses whose managers have previously told me they have an issue with the culture in their business.
 Either way, it's essential that the employees are consulted in this process to validate the output if they are to engage with and support what follows.

 However it is achieved, the outcome should be a simple statement defining what the business aims to be in terms of customer experience and the behaviour that will define it.